ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/token-bridge-deployment.md

 ```

 ### 5. Setting up the WETH gateway (ETH-based Orbit chains only){#step-5}
-The last step to spin up the token bridge for an ETH-based Orbit chain consists of setting up the `WETH Gateway`.
+The last step in spinning up the token bridge for an ETH-based Orbit chain consists of setting up the `WETH Gateway`.

 :::note

-That step only applies to ETH-based Orbit chains, not to Custom fee token orbit chains.
-In our canonical bridge design, we have a separate custom gateway for WETH to bridge it in and out of the Orbit chain.
+That step only applies to ETH-based Orbit chains, not Custom fee token orbit chains.
+Our canonical bridge design has a separate custom gateway for WETH to bridge it in and out of the Orbit chain.

 You can find more info about WETH gateways in our ["other gateways flavors" documentation](https://docs.arbitrum.io/for-devs/concepts/token-bridge/token-bridge-erc20#other-flavors-of-gateways).

 :::

-So after deployment of the token bridge and once you secured a successful deployment on both parent and child chains, it's time to set the `WETH Gateway` on both parent and child chain.
+So, after the token bridge has been deployed and you have secured a successful deployment on both parent and child chains, it's time to set the `WETH Gateway` on both parent and child chains.
 To handle that, we have two APIs on our Orbit SDK:

 #### 1. `createTokenBridgePrepareSetWethGatewayTransactionRequest`:
-This API helps you create the raw transaction which handles the WETH gateway set up on both parent and child chains.
+This API helps you create the raw transaction, which handles the WETH gateway on both parent and child chains.

-Here's an example on how to use this API:
+Here's an example of how to use this API:

 ```js
   const setWethGatewayTxRequest = await createTokenBridgePrepareSetWethGatewayTransactionRequest({